johnson-cooper/YGO-NEXUS-REVIVAL/boosters/README.md

 to prevent crashing the rom, make sure to replace only pack id.

+the overall goal of this is to edit the card_pack.bin and other bins that affect booster packs, use the editor for a streamlined process, once you've patched the rom, and saved pack names, use tinke to put the bin.pac and bin2.pac back into the original rom.

 ## Button Overview and Order

 The editor operates in a sequential process.
 Each button corresponds to a step in the editing and patching workflow.
 Below is an explanation of each button and its function: